Chapter 14: Positively Church Street, North London 1996 – 1999.

 Over the years I lost the Island recordings.
 Danny and I moved to Wales and started the Green Man Festival, (and a family) and life took over.

 In 2019, my cousin Christine Olga who lives in Scotland, got in touch to say she still had a cassette I had sent her.
 She posted it to me and I was thrilled to hear those precious recordings again.
-I got them mastered and Bob and I chose a running order.

 I made a video for ‘Love Expression‘, using footage I found on YouTube, of London in the late 1990s.